Siprizer/Siprizer/README.md

-I am a bot and website coder who specializez in html,CSS and Js.
+I am a bot and website coder who specialisez in html,CSS and Js.

 ## Skills
 ### Languages